 - Consensual Special Magistrate.
 A process in which the parties present their positions to a neutral in the same manner as a civil lawsuit is presented to a judge.
 This process is binding and includes the right of appeal to the Minnesota Court of Appeals.

 - Summary Jury Trial.
 A process in which each party and their attorney present a summary of their position before a panel of jurors.
 The number of jurors on the panel is six unless the parties agree otherwise.
 The panel may issue a non-binding advisory opinion regarding liability, damages, or both.

 - Early Neutral Evaluation.
 (ENE).
 A process in which attorneys present the core of the dispute to a neutral evaluator in the presence of the parties.
 This occurs after the case is filed but before Discovery (the formal process of gathering information pertinent to the pending litigation, which may include written interrogatories, document production and depositions) is conducted.
-The neutral then gives a candid assessment of the strengths and weaknesses of the case.
+The neutral then gives an assessment of the strengths and weaknesses of the case.
 If settlement does not result, the neutral helps narrow the dispute and suggests guidelines for managing discovery.

 - Mediation.
 A process in which a neutral third party facilitates communication between parties to promote settlement.
 A mediator may not impose his or her own judgment on the issues for that of the parties.

 - Mini-Trial.
 A process in which each party and their attorney present their opinion, either before a selected representative for each party (i.e., the president of a company), before a neutral third party, or both to develop a basis for settlement negotiations.
 A neutral may issue an advisory opinion regarding the merits of the case.
 The advisory opinion is not binding unless the parties agree that it is binding and enter into a written settlement agreement.